- No smoking allowed in the facility.

 Rules of Play

-- Each game begins with both teams lining up on the front line of their respective end zones.
+- Each game begins with the offensive teams lining up with the disc on the center of the front line of the opposing end zone.

 Scoring and Restarting Play After Scoring